MaximilianIsing/Civle/docs/privacy-policy.md

 ## How We Use Your Information

-- **Leaderboard Display**: Player names and scores are displayed on the public leaderboard for the current day.
+- **Leaderboard Display**: Player usernames and scores are displayed on the public leaderboard for the current day.
 - **Historical Records**: Yesterday's top score and screenshot may be displayed as "Yesterday's Best Setup".
 - **Game Functionality**: Scores are used to rank players and determine leaderboard positions.